yusuf81/New-NeoPI/README.md

 #New-NeoPI
 This is a fork of NeoPI.

+Some ideas to try includes:

+- Making new statistical tests
+- Changing the granularity of scanning to function level (EXPERIMENTAL)
+- Making it more automated, introduce a notion of `alarm' or flagging, administrator responds only if there's a flag -- neopi can be run with cron and left unsupervised most of the time
+- Using standard deviation to sort the results

 #What is NeoPI?
 NeoPI is a Python script that uses a variety of statistical methods to detect obfuscated and encrypted content within text/script files.
 The intended purpose of NeoPI is to aid in the detection of hidden web shell code.
 The development focus of NeoPI was creating a tool that could be used in conjunction with other established detection methods such as Linux Malware Detect or traditional signature/keyword based searches.